 The Laos eVisa is currently valid across 5 designated entry ports:

 - Luang Prabang International Airport (Luang Prabang Province)

 It is believed that the number of entry points accepting the Laos online visa will grow as the systems for processing this type of electronic visa are implemented in the rest of international entry points into Laos.

 In light of the global spread of the novel coronavirus (COVID-19) the government of Laos has implemented measures to contain the outbreak and protect the safety of its citizens and those on its territory.

-- All land border crossings are to remain closed
+- Most land border crossings are to remain closed

 - Entry to Laos is only possible in very specific circumstances

-- Everyone who does cross the border will undergo COVID-19 testing and a mandatory 14-day quarantine
+- Passengers who do cross the border may undergo COVID-19 testing and mandatory 14-day quarantine

 This is an ongoing situation and travelers should keep up to date and check official announcements frequently.